Text Generation: A Systematic Literature Review of Tasks, Evaluation, and Challenges: Text Generation Tasks

 \subsection{Problem}

 \citet{Katz80} was one of the first to explore text generation as a process of grouping different feature representations for generating kernel sentences, deciding on transformations based on syntax and themes, and then combining these kernels with appropriate modifications and pronoun adjustments to produce cohesive text.
 Later, \citet{ReiterD97} expanded the notion of text generation to signals other than text, such as weather forecast data from graphical weather maps \citep{GoldbergDK94} or the creation of technical documentation via a knowledge base \citep{REITERML95}.
-Modern definitions advocate for a process that leverages knowledge in computational linguistics and artificial intelligence to automatically generate natural, cohesive, and plausible texts within defined requirements \cite{LiTZN22a}.
-In our literature review, we delimit text generation as the synthetic production of contextually relevant content in written natural language from an underlying non-linguistic representation.
-While the input to a text generation system during training might be a natural language, it is not directly converted to a textual output.
+Modern definitions advocate for a process that leverages knowledge from computational linguistics and artificial intelligence to automatically generate natural, cohesive, and plausible texts that meet defined requirements \citep{LiTZN22a}.
+In our literature review, we delimit text generation as the synthetic production of contextually relevant content in written natural language using an underlying non-linguistic representation.
+While the input to a text generation system during training might be natural language, it is not directly converted to a textual output.
 The output is derived from an underlying non-linguistic representation (e.g., embeddings) displaying meaning.

 At the time of writing, text generation is often performed via LMs \citep{LiTZN22a, BrownMRS20b}.
 LMs provide a probabilistic description of natural language and maximize the probability of the generated sequence, producing the most probable text relevant to the context \citep{BengioDV00, JurafskyM24}.
 Language modeling and text generation are distinct yet interconnected fields.
-While text generation focuses on producing content, language modeling leverages the probabilistic structure of the language used in the process.
-However, text generation does not necessarily have to employ LMs.
-Examples are rule-based approaches from \citet{Katz80} or non-autoregressive methods \citet{XiaoWGL23}.
+While text generation focuses on producing content, language modeling leverages the probabilistic structure of language.
+However, text generation does not necessarily require LMs, rule-based approaches from \citet{Katz80} and non-autoregressive methods \citep{XiaoWGL23} can also generate text.